 The crt_dbg2 sample illustrates several ways to use debugging hook functions with the debug versions of the C run-time library.
 To add some realism, it has a few elements of an actual application, including two bugs.

-This sample is not supported on Intel's Itanium processors.
+Note This sample is not supported on Intel's Itanium processors.

 The program stores birthdate information in a linked list of Client blocks.
 A Client-dump hook function validates the birthday data and reports the contents of the Client blocks.
 An allocation hook function logs heap operations to a text file, and the report hook function logs selected reports to the same text file.